✅ What is a Post Office Recurring Deposit (RD)?

 Step 5: Get the Passbook

 Once the account is opened, you will receive a Post Office RD passbook that records all deposits and interest earnings.
-You can also check your RD balance online if your Post Office account is linked to the India Post Internet Banking portal.
+You can also check your RD balance online if your post office account is linked to the India Post Internet Banking portal.

 ✅ How to Set Up Online SIP for Post Office RD